Bitcoin Lending: Best Platforms & Interest Rates 2025

 What Is Bitcoin (BTC) Lending?

 Bitcoin lending is when you lend out your BTC and receive interest payments on your loaned funds.
 Just as in the traditional finance world, some people have assets they want to put to work, and some people want to borrow.
-Bitcoin lending platforms help pair lenders with borrowers so you can lend Bitcoin while managing your risk.
+Crypto lending platforms act by pairing lenders with borrowers so you can lend your crypto while managing your risk.

 How Does Bitcoin Lending Work?

 Bitcoin lending, similar to traditional lending, is normally done through centralized institutions that act as intermediaries by finding borrowers for your loaned funds.
-These platforms will then pass on the interest of these loans to you as yield rewards (after taking an intermediary cut, of course).
+These platforms will then pass on the interest of these loans to you as yield rewards (after taking an intermediary cut, of course – again, similar to traditional loans).

 Any time you lend your Bitcoin out, you will earn interest on it in the form of Annual Percentage Yield (APY).
 This works similarly to traditional APY savings accounts at banks.
 However, crypto APYs are normally higher than APYs at traditional banks — largely because of the higher risk profile of crypto.